 Good with people and computers?
 Many companies are ditching the 1-800 number in exchange for email only support.
 If you’re anything like me, you love this, and find email a much less awkward and way more efficient means of communicating.

 Because these companies operate with email only customer support, they are able to allow their jobs to be location independent.

-Many people are working from anywhere as virtual tutors, teachers, educators and translators.
 This is often viewed as a rewarding career (which makes us warm and fuzzy inside and is all around awesome) as well as can be done over software like Skype, making it easy to travel while you work.

 Just make sure you thoroughly read the job description before applying and make sure there are no “dedicated home office space” requirements.

 Often founds as freelancers and contract workers (much like remote writers), transcribers and captioners are able to transcribe over the computer, sometimes by just picking up a file via an online software program and working on it from their laptops, from anywhere in the world.

 Personally, I worked as a captioner in the past and was up Sunday morning captioning SNL weekend update segments, with no dedicated landline required – it was actually a really fun gig!